HCurtis2/Comp-Playbook-/Backdoors.md

 'ss -a | grep ssh'
 ## Make sure to make note of these that are open and listening prior to the attack

-1) they change something or notify you via inject
-2) you see a new shell open when you use the who or last | grep still or w command
-3) you see an active network socket for you ssh port netstat | grep ssh or ss -a | grep ssh